rciorba/python-anglicize/README.rst

 Contributing
 ============

-Do you know a language written in a latin alphabet and want to check it's correctly handled?
+Do you know a language written in a Latin alphabet and want to check it's correctly handled?
 Have a look in ``tests/test_anglicize.py``.
 If the language is there please check all "special" letters are handled.
 This list has been mostly compiled off of Wikipedia, so I would not be surprised to hear about.